 Day 4: Tumpak Sewu & Malang Rainbow Village (Jodipan)

 After a good night’s sleep, you’re ready to take on the next part of your adventure; Tumpak Sewu.
-Anyone that has fallen in love with the waterfalls in Bali such as the Nungnung waterfall with surely enjoys Tumpak Sewu.
-It is arguable the most impressive waterfall in Java, spanning a total of 120 meters high.
+Anyone that has fallen in love with the waterfalls in Bali such as the Nungnung waterfall and Tukad Cepung will surely enjoy Tumpak Sewu.
+It is arguably the most impressive waterfall in Java, spanning a total of 120 meters high.

 To get there, you will need to venture yet another hike.
 Do not underestimate this hike, the ground is slippery from the moisture of the vegetation around you and it can be quite steep in places.

 You must also walk through a waterfall and cross a rickety bridge, so make sure you wear waterproof and durable shoes.
 Saying that, my guide did the whole thing barefoot and chain-smoking cigarettes…I think I want to marry him.

 The hike takes around 30-40 minutes and ends at the lustrous green base of the waterfall.
 Here you can witness the waterfall in all its glory and bask in its cool spray.

 There are lots of cool photo spots, so you’ll probably find you want to stay there for some time to get the best shot.

 Hiking back from the waterfall though is something they did not prepare me for.
 The hike back takes you climbing up through another waterfall.
 Yes, that’s right, in the waterfall.

 Remember when I said to wear durable, waterproof shoes?
 This is where they will really come into their own.
 Despite it being a bit slippery in places, and there were times I spent more time on my bum than my feet, it was a lot of fun.
 If you love adventure, you will find this a nice surprise, if not then…I’m sorry.